KingSlayer9909/KingSlayer9909/README.md

 - 👋 Hi, I’m @KingSlayer9909
 - 👀 I’m interested in ... cybersecurity
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently learning ...
+Coding and other IT and Cybersecurity Work in College
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...bradyobrien999@gmail.com
+- 📫 How to reach me ... bradyobrien999@gmail.com
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...